ashgoren/callers-kit/web/README.md

 Deployed to Vercel.
 The repo root isn't the Vite app - the Vercel project's **Settings → General → Root Directory** is set to `web`, and `vercel` CLI commands (`vercel link`, `vercel env`, etc.) must be run from inside `web/`, not the repo root.
 Environment variables (`VITE_SUPABASE_URL`, `VITE_SUPABASE_PUBLISHABLE_KEY`, `VITE_POWERSYNC_URL`) are configured directly in Vercel (dashboard or `vercel env add`), not GitHub Secrets.

+**Env vars are Production-scoped only** - a Preview deployment (e.g. from a non-`main` branch) will build successfully but fail to reach Supabase/PowerSync at runtime, since Vite bakes these in at build time from whatever scope the build environment provides.
+Add Preview scope (`vercel env add <name> preview`, same values as Production).

 ## Testing

 **Vitest** (`pnpm test` / `pnpm test:watch`) - unit tests, colocated next to source. `vite.config.ts` splits tests by extension: plain `*.test.ts` files run under a `node` project (no DOM needed, faster), while `*.test.tsx` files run under a `jsdom` project with React Testing Library, via a shared `src/test-setup.ts`.
 Each test file's own name and comments document what it covers.